utkarshranjan11-creator/Data_Cleaner/ReadMe.txt

 This project processes uploaded datasets and:

 - Cleans data using rule-based logic
-- Flags invalid or ambiguous values
+- Flags and Rejects invalid or ambiguous values
 - Generates:
   - Cleaned file
   - Logs file (audit trail)